-Board members will participate in ongoing professional development which will be provided by the boards legal counsel, Donna Rascoe, Esq.
-Professional Development shall also include attendance at annual conferences and regional workshops offered by the Alliance for Public Charter Schools as well as the NC Public Charter Schools Association.
-In addition, board members have been and will continue to participate in the board training workshops provided by the Office of Charter Schools.
-Below is a timetable covering training and professional development to be provided by the boards legal counsel:
+To ensure board members are effective in their role, board members will receive governance training and professional development on a variety of topics.
+Training will be provided by our legal counsel.
+Board members have been and will continue to participate in board training workshops provided by the Office of Charter Schools.
+Professional development shall also include attendance at annual charter school conferences and regional workshops offered by the Alliance for Public Charter Schools and the NC Public Charter Schools Association.
+Below is a timetable covering training and professional development to be provided by our legal counsel: